-Before you dive into your website construction, it’s important to think about the elements you’re going to include on the site.
-Whether you own a restaurant, clothing store, or hair salon, your website is one of the most important aspects of your business.
+Before you dive into using your website builder, it’s important to think about the elements you’re going to include on the site.
+Whether you own a restaurant, clothing store, or hair salon, your website is one of the most important aspects of your business and you need to know what makes a great website.
 If your website doesn’t attract potential customers, you’ll have trouble making sales and growing your business.

-Read below to learn about the most important elements any small business website needs to draw in more visitors.
+Read on to find out what are the most important elements any small business website needs to draw in more visitors.

 1. The 5 W’s